Decentralized Coded Caching Attains Order-Optimal Memory-Rate Tradeoff: A Decentralized Coded Caching Algorithm

 \begin{remark} The $\oplus$ operation in Line~\ref{alg:1_send} of Algorithm~\ref{alg:1} represents the bit-wise XOR operation.
 All elements \(V_{k,\mc{S}\setminus\{k\}}\) are assumed to be zero padded to the length of the longest element. \end{remark}

-We illustrate the Algorithm~\ref{alg:1} with a small example. \begin{example}[\emph{Decentralized Coded Caching}] Consider the caching problem with $N=2$ files $A$ and $B$, and $K=2$ users each with a cache of size $M$.
-In the placement phase of Algorithm~\ref{alg:1}, each user caches a subset of $MF/2$ bits of each file independently at random.
+We illustrate the Algorithm~\ref{alg:1} with a small example. \begin{example}[\emph{Decentralized Coded Caching}] Consider the caching problem with $N=2$ files $A$ and $B$, and $K=2$ users each with a cache of size $M\in[0,2]$.
+In the placement phase of Algorithm~\ref{alg:1}, each user caches a subset of $MF/2$ bits of each file independently at random, satisfying the memory constraint.
 As a result, each bit of a file is cached by a specific user with probability $M/2$.

 Let us focus on file $A$.
 The actions of the placement procedure effectively partition file $A$ into $4$ subfiles,

-where, for $\mc{S}\subset \{1,2\}$, $A_{\mc{S}}$ denotes the bits of file $A$ that are stored in the cache memories of users in $\mc{S}$.\footnote{To avoid heavy notation, we write $A_{1,2}$ as shorthand for \(A_{\{1,2\}}\).
-Similarly, we write $V_{1,2}$ for \(V_{1,\{2\}}\).} For example, $A_{1,2}$ are the bits of $A$ available in the cache memories of users one and two, whereas $A_1$ are the bits of $A$ available exclusively in the cache memory of user one.
+where, for $\mc{S}\subset \{1,2\}$, $A_{\mc{S}}$ denotes the bits of file $A$ that are stored in the cache memories of users in $\mc{S}$.
+For example, $A_{1,2}$ are the bits of $A$ available in the cache memories of users one and two, whereas $A_1$ are the bits of $A$ available exclusively in the cache memory of user one.\footnote{To avoid heavy notation, we write $A_{1,2}$ as shorthand for \(A_{\{1,2\}}\).
+Similarly, we write $V_{1,2}$ for \(V_{1,\{2\}}\).}

 By the law of large numbers,

 with probability approaching one for large enough file size $F$.
 Therefore, we have with high probability: \begin{itemize} \item $\card{A_\emptyset}/F$ is approximately $(1-M/2)^2$. \item $\card{A_{1}}/F$ and $\card{A_{2}}/F$ are approximately $(M/2)(1-M/2)$. \item $\card{A_{1,2}}/F$ is approximately $(M/2)^2$. \end{itemize} The same analysis holds for file $B$.